Istanbul nostalgic tramways: Rolling stock

+In 2024, battery-powered trams were added to the T2 line.
+Overhead power lines are planned to be removed in the future.

 Depots and termini

 Tünel, Moda and Kadıköy are the three places where both the termini of the past system and nostalgic system of today are present.
 The current termini were built after complete redesign of Tünel, Moda and Kadıköy area.
 Taksim is still the city centre of Istanbul, which is now served by European side heritage tram.